Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

 - monitor and test radiation equipment and dosage

-- work with a medical team to create treatment plans
+- work with a medical team to create treatment plans for patients

 - contribute to the design of new medical facilities.